Do you know how to prepare and cook live crab?

-Our friends over at Epicurious had a great guide already, so we’ve included the text below:
+Our friends over at Epicurious have a great guide, here’s a primer:

 Live crabs are rambunctious, but preparing them isn’t as hard as it seems.
 You have a couple of options.
 First, you can bring a large pot of water to a rolling boil, drop in the crab, cover the pot, and cook for 20 minutes.
 But just as chefs have found alternate ways of quickly killing and cooking lobsters to get the sweetest-tasting meat, I prefer to deliver a quick, fatal blow with a rolling pin to the breastplate on the underside of the crab.
 Then I prepare, steam, and shell the crab as follows.
 I find that cleaning the crab before you cook it results in the sweetest meat.